A History of Solar Activity over Millennia: Solar Activity: Concept and Observations

 \subsection{Indices of solar activity}

 Solar (as well as other) indices can be divided into physical and synthetic according to the way they are obtained/calculated.
-Physical indices quantify the directly-measurable values of a real physical observable, such as the radioflux, and thus have clear physical meaning.
-Physical indices quantify physical features of different aspects of solar activity and their effects.
+Physical indices quantify the directly-measurable values of a real physical observable, such as, e.g., the radioflux, and thus have clear physical meaning as they quantify physical features of different aspects of solar activity and their effects.
 Synthetic indices (the most common being sunspot number) are calculated (or synthesized) using a special algorithm from observed (often not measurable in physical units) data or phenomena.
-Additionally, solar activity indices can be either direct (i.e., directly relating to the sun) or indirect (relating to indirect effects caused by solar activity), as discussed in subsequent subsections~\ref{S:dir}, \ref{S:ind}.
+Additionally, solar activity indices can be either direct (i.e., directly relating to the sun) or indirect (relating to indirect effects caused by solar activity), as discussed in subsequent Sections~\ref{S:dir} and \ref{S:ind}.